TridTech/HA-SwitchBot-TimeSync/README.md

 Stuff that still does not work:

 - button has a few references to self.hass.
 They seem to error out with "'AttributeError: 'HomeAssistant' object has no attribute 'components'"

+Continuing with Claude:

+_I had to make a few changes.
+I had to add timezone awareness to get the correct time, as your code was UTC only.
+I also had to offset the time by -2 hours, as the time set on the switchbot was weirdly off by two hours.
+The last error I'm seeing is: "AttributeError: 'HomeAssistant' object has no attribute 'components'"_

+Fixed attributeerror, tried to add offset code, but the code I did worked while the Claude code did not.

+_datetime.now when converted to timestamp still converts to UTC.
+Also, if there is going to be a configurable offset, it should be configurable by device, not just system wide_

+Claude did a better job on this one.